 How To Make a Flat White coffee

-Originally developed Down Under, the flat white has become very popular.
+Originally from Australia, the flat white coffee has become very popular.
 It is well advertised by the big coffee shop chains showing just how popular the flat white currently is.

 So what is a flat white?

 The simplest description is that it’s a sort of latte-cappuccino hybrid.
 Stronger and less milky than a latte, it removes the frothy, bland top of the cappuccino.